Tuesday's gossip column

 English centre-half Ben Davies, 26, still believes he has a future at Liverpool, despite not playing for them after joining in February and then going on a season-long loan to Sheffield United.
 (Liverpool Echo)

-Spain goalkeeper David Raya, 26, says he is "happy" at Brentford amid interest from Arsenal and Everton.
+Spain goalkeeper David Raya, 26, says he is happy at Brentford amid interest from Arsenal and Everton.
 (Cadena Ser - in Spanish)

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment